espressif/developer-portal/content/blog/integrating-embedded-swift-and-sdl3-on-esp32/index.md

 [Embedded Swift](https://www.swift.org/blog/embedded-swift-examples/) is subset of Swift programming language which extends the capabilities of Swift to the realm of embedded systems.
 It allows developers to write firmware and applications for microcontrollers using Swift, bringing modern programming paradigms to resource-constrained devices.
 By leveraging Embedded Swift, you can benefit from Swift's features like optionals, generics, and strong type safety, even in an embedded context.

 In this article, we'll explore how to use Embedded Swift to develop graphical applications for microcontrollers.
-We'll demonstrate how to integrate C libraries like SDL3 (Simple DirectMedia Layer 3), commonly used in desktop applications, into your Swift projects for embedded systems.
-With the help of the ESP-IDF (Espressif IoT Development Framework) and ESP-BSP (Board Support Package), we'll create cross-platform applications that can run on various ESP32 boards with minimal effort.
+We'll demonstrate how to integrate C libraries like [SDL3 (Simple DirectMedia Layer 3)](https://github.com/georgik/esp-idf-component-SDL), commonly used in desktop applications, into your Swift projects for embedded systems.
+With the help of the [ESP-IDF (Espressif IoT Development Framework)](https://github.com/espressif/esp-idf) and [ESP-BSP (Board Support Package)](https://github.com/espressif/esp-bsp), we'll create cross-platform applications that can run on various ESP32 boards with minimal effort.

-Specifically, we'll focus on the ESP32-C3 and ESP32-C6 microcontrollers from Espressif, showcasing how to build and deploy Swift applications that utilize SDL3 for graphics rendering.
+Specifically, we'll focus on the ESP32-C3 and ESP32-C6 microcontrollers, showcasing how to build and deploy Swift applications that utilize SDL3 for graphics rendering.

 If you're new to Embedded Swift, we recommend that you start by checking the article [Build Embedded Swift Application for ESP32-C6](/blog/build-embedded-swift-application-for-esp32c6/).